 Sarah “Sally” Fry Bruch is a senior counsel and litigating attorney with the law firm Matthiesen Wickert & Lehrer, S.C.
 (MWL).
 Sally’s practice focuses on complex defense litigation as well as property and casualty, workers’ compensation, automobile, and property loss subrogation cases throughout Wisconsin and across the country.
-She focuses on complex defense litigation and property and casualty, workers’ compensation, and automobile subrogation cases throughout Wisconsin and across the country.
-Sally is also experienced in complex property, personal injury, product liability, toxic tort, and municipal immunity and tort law having defended numerous Wisconsin government entities.
+Sally is also experienced in defending insurance companies and their insureds in complex litigation involving property, personal injury, product liability, and toxic tort claims, and has defended numerous Wisconsin municipal government entities and their insurers in tort matters involving municipal immunity.

 Sally has almost three decades of experience that includes preparation and trial of cases and appellate work in both state and federal court.
 She believes strongly in preparation to produce a quality written product and argument, that persuasively communicates the law and the facts, and creates a record in favor of the client’s position.
 She is counsel of record on several significant appellate decisions and is a co-author of “DRI Unfair Claims Settlement Practices Compendium – Wisconsin Chapter.”
 She is the author of many articles and publications for Wisconsin Defense Counsel, on topics including “Pay and Walk” clauses and the anonymous designation of plaintiffs in litigation.

 In her free time, Sally enjoys traveling, reading, gardening, and spending time with her husband, Greg and their adult children.
-Sally believes in giving back to the community, serving on the board of directors the past seven years for Prevent Blindness Wisconsin, a non-profit providing free vision screening for school-age children and seniors.
+Sally believes in giving back to the community, having served on the board of directors for seven years for Prevent Blindness Wisconsin, a non-profit providing free vision screening for school-age children and seniors.
+She also served as a volunteer attorney coach in the State Bar of Wisconsin High School Mock Trial program for 5 years, and volunteered in the Boy Scouts of America, Troop 56 for 8 years.